eqlabs/pathfinder/README.md

 There is a chance of seeing the release notification before a new docker image is available for download, so just wait a minutes and then retry.

+### Available images

+Our images are updated on every `pathfinder` release.
+This means that the `:latest` docker image does not track our `main` branch here, but instead matches the latest `pathfinder` [release](https://github.com/eqlabs/pathfinder/releases).

 ### Building the container image yourself

 Building the container image from source code is necessary only in special cases or development.